DarrenCNLee/Probability-via-Simulation/README.md

     for simulating the numbers of encounters for part c and d

-    Part d function generates a random number from 0 to 1 with rand() every time a Pokemone is encountered to try to catch it even if the Pokemon has already been caught before
+    Part d function generates a random number from 0 to 1 with rand() every time a Pokemon is encountered to try to catch it even if the Pokemon has already been caught before

     Main function prints out the results of part a through d